Skatteetaten/mokey/README.md

          }
      }

-In addition to this, we use a local repository for the gradlewrapper, so in order to use the gradlew command you need to change the distributionUrl in gradle-wrapper.properties to a public repo with the corresponding gradle version.
+We use a local repository for distributionUrl in our gradle-wrapper.properties, you need to change it to a public repo in order to use the gradlew command. `../gradle/wrapper/gradle-wrapper.properties`

+    <...>
+    distributionUrl=https\://services.gradle.org/distributions/gradle-<version>-bin.zip
+    <...>

 ## How to run locally
  - Log into your OpenShift cluster with `oc`